Culture fit of a candidate

 Choosing to ignore the fit between company culture and candidate can be detrimental.
 Candidates who are a bad fit (ie different work ethics and work styles) will be reluctant to stay within the role they feel isn’t right for them.
 Causing them to feel either unhappy within the workplace or unable to work to the best of their ability.
 Emphasising the importance of a recruiter investing time prior to placing the candidate into understanding their needs and personality traits.
-In the long term, investing in the cultural fit can ultimately save time and money wasted on making bad hiring decisions.
+In the long term, investing in the culture fit can ultimately save time and money wasted on making bad hiring decisions.

 However, determining the cultural fit may not always be a number one priority for some recruiters where time restraints mean interacting and getting to know potential candidates and their work style/values isn’t always possible.

 The advantage of hiring technology

-As time is a precious commodity for the recruiter and hiring professional, it is important their human input and ability to assess the cultural fit is utilised.
+As time is a precious commodity for the recruiter and hiring professional, it is important their human input and ability to assess the culture fit is utilised.
 This means that using time-saving techniques in other areas of their role such as candidate screening, means they can refocus their time back into making better hiring decisions, based on human judgement.
 By automating these processes it allows the recruiter to put more attention into the communicational side of their profession such as meeting and getting to know potential candidates.
 Through this method, the recruiter can ensure the candidate is the right cultural fit for any given role.

-Technology can take away the burden of manual time-consuming tasks which can then be invested into determining the best cultural fit – which in turn helps make great hires!
+Technology can take away the burden of manual time-consuming tasks which can then be invested into determining the best culture fit – which in turn helps make great hires!